wasabikev/AI-UI/README.md

 **DOMPurify**: Sanitizes HTML and prevents XSS attacks.
 **tiktoken**: A tokenizer library used for counting tokens in messages based on the selected model.
 **google.generativeai**: A library for interacting with Google's Generative AI models (e.g., Gemini).
+**Pinecone**: Vector database for efficient storage and retrieval of embeddings.
+**LlamaIndex**: Framework for building RAG applications and connecting LLMs with external data.

+## Setting up API Keys

 ## Feature Roadmap
 **Support for Additional AI Models**: Integrate more models from different providers to enhance versatility.